NovemberFall/Programming-Algorithm/docs/computer/procedures.md

   popular that they have their own buzzwords for transferring data to and from the stack: placing data onto the stack is called a `push`, and removing data from the stack is called a `pop`.

+- **Stack**: A data structure for spilling registers organized as a last-in- first-out queue.

+- **Stack pointer**: A value denoting the most recently allocated address in a stack that shows where registers should be spilled or where old register values can be found.
+In MIPS, it is register `$sp`.